h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_3_Quiz.md

 1. Describe how you would split your data into training, validation, and test sets, and explain the purpose of each
 2. Explain how k-fold cross-validation works and why it might be preferred over a simple train-test split
 3. If your model achieves 95% accuracy on the training data but only 75% on the test data, what might be happening?
 What strategies would you employ to address this issue?
 4. If your dataset is imbalanced (e.g., only 5% of customers churn), discuss how this might affect your evaluation metrics and what techniques you could use to address this challenge

+For a detailed explanation of this problem, including model validation strategies and handling imbalanced datasets, see [Question 4: Model Validation and Evaluation](L1_3_4_explanation.md).